MarkWme/terraform_aks_module/README.md

-# aks_terraform_hack
+# Terraform AKS Module

-AKS Module and Example repo for the CSE AKS Terraform Hack May 28-31 2019
+Creating a Terraform AKS Module.

-We will use the Module directory to edit and maintain the proposed Azure module that can be used by public users.
+Examples (how to use the module) can be found in the `examples` folder

-The examples directory is where we will create any complex multi-module examples using AKS, other Azure servcice providers and utility Terraform providers e.g. Azure Key Valut, TLS provider, ect.
+More details to follow!